octokit/octokit.rb/README.md

 [OAuth access tokens][oauth] provide two main benefits over using your username and password:

 * **Revokable access**.
-Access tokens can be revoked, removing access for just that token without having to change your password everywhere.
+Access tokens can be revoked, removing access for only that token without having to change your password everywhere.
 * **Limited access**.
 Access tokens have [access scopes][] which allow for more granular access to API resources.
 For instance, you can grant a third party access to your gists but not your private repositories.

-To use an access token with the Octokit client, just pass it in lieu of your username and password:
+To use an access token with the Octokit client, pass your token in the `:access_token` options parameter in lieu of your username and password:

 ```ruby
 client = Octokit::Client.new(:access_token => "<your 40 char token>")